Immigration Resources

 For more information regarding DSP&S services you can visit the DSP&S webpage or contact the office by phone at (559) 675-4864.

-The Lion’s Den Food pantry is a free food assistance program for all students currently enrolled at Madera Community College.
+Maddie's Food Pantry is a free food assistance program for all students currently enrolled at Madera Community College.
 You can stop by anytime to just pick up a snack or grab a variety of food items to take home.
 Fresh fruits, vegetables, canned and boxed food, personal care items, and more are available on a first-come, first-served basis and while supplies last.
 In addition, the food panty staff can assist with filling out Cal Fresh applications.
-Visit the Lion’s Den Food Pantry webpage for more information.
+Visit the Maddie's Food Pantry webpage for more information.

 Parking permits are required to park on the Madera Community College campus and can only be purchased online.
 You can visit the Parking Permits webpage to purchase a permit and for more information.